joedefen/my-snaps/README.md

 * In the header, the BTRFS partitions are shown with `df -h` info (showing Size, Used, Avail, Use%, and Mounted on); run df separate to remind you of the fields when needed.
 * All snapshots are expected to be in `/.snapshots/`
-* Snapshots are to be named `{subvol}.YYYY-MM-DD-HHmmss` where `YYYY` are time fields separated by dashes or colons only.
+* Snapshots are to be named `{subvol}.YYYY-MM-DD-HHmmss` where `YYYY` are time fields separated by dashes or colons only PLUS and optional "label" that begins with `=`.
-* On your very first run, highlight each subvolume for which you wish snapshots, and press `s` to create as many as you wish to keep normally.
+* On your very first run, highlight each subvolume for which you wish snapshots, and press `s` to create one.
-* On subsequent runs, `r` replaces your eldest snapshot for each top-level subvolume that has any snapshots.
+* On subsequent runs, `r` replaces your eldest snapshot of the same label for each top-level subvolume that has any snapshots.
   * to describe snapshots, add a short label when prompted (e.g., "=preF40upg").
-  * **note**: you cannot use the characters "." or "/" in the snapshot names/labels
+  * **note**: you cannot use the characters "." or "/" in the snapshot names and labels
+* On subsequent runs, `a` adds one snapshot for each top-level subvolume that has any snapshots.

+> **Labels** create sets of snapshots that independently managed.
+You can create unique labels that are only removed manually.

 * Some other keys are:
   * `d`: to remove highlighted subvolume (usually pick a snapshot); you cannot remove mounted subvolumes; if there are nested subvolumes, those are removed too.